aasimmd/GUI-Login-Python3/README.md

 Python3 installed in the system.

 # Instructions
-Double click on loginGUI to run the program.
+Double click on loginGUI.py to run the program.